Interface Design

 In general, traits should be object-safe

-. - If a trait method must take a generic object, you can consider adding a
+- If a trait method must take a generic object, you can consider adding a where Self: Sizedbound to the method which requires a concrete instance of the trait (and not throughdyn Trait).

 Think carefully about whether your functions, traits, and types should own or borrow its data